This post may contain affiliate links. Please read our disclosure policy.

 • 1 large egg

-• ¼ cup blueberries (you want to line the bottom of your baking dish with fruit.
-Use up to 1/2 cup of fruit if necessary)
+• ¼ cup blueberries (Line the bottom of your baking dish with fruit.
+Use up to 1/2 cup if needed to cover the bottom evenly.)

 Instructions

-• In a small bowl, mix together the oats, cinnamon, and salt.
+• Combine Dry Ingredients: In a small bowl, stir together the oats, cinnamon, and salt until evenly mixed.

 uncooked oatmeal in bowl

-• In another small bowl, whisk together the milk, ½ tablespoon melted butter, vanilla, honey, and egg.
+• Mix Wet Ingredients: In another small bowl, whisk together the milk, ½ tablespoon of melted butter, vanilla, honey, and egg until fully combined.

 mixing liquid in measuring cup

-• Arrange the blueberries in a single layer in the bottom of the prepared baking dish.
+• Prepare the Baking Dish: Spread the blueberries evenly across the bottom of the buttered baking dish.

 berries in baking dish

-• Sprinkle the dry ingredients over the fruit.
+• Layer the Oats: Sprinkle the dry oat mixture evenly over the blueberries.

 pouring oatmeal into backing dish